A Growing Pain I Still Can’t Kill by Kevin Ridgeway

 These poems move between childhood memory and adult reckoning, between the mother who is gone and the father still alive behind prison walls.
 What emerges is a collection about damage, forgiveness, and the strange persistence of love after everything that should have ended it.

-A conversation with Kevin Ridgeway about A Growing Pain I Still Can’t Kill will appear in The Small Run, the occasional newsletter from Analog Submission Press.
+A conversation with Kevin Ridgeway about A Growing Pain I Still Can’t Kill appears in The Small Run, the occasional newsletter from Analog Submission Press.

 EDITION DETAILS